01 of 03

 What to Expect in San Diego in Spring

-The graphic above covers the basics about San Diego in Spring, with temperature, rainfall and sunshine averages and hotel occupancy information for recent years.
+The graphic above covers the basics about San Diego in spring, with temperature, rainfall and sunshine averages and hotel occupancy information compared to the rest of the year.
 A few additional facts and tips:

-- Average hotel occupancy is more than 70%.
-The average San Diego hotel rate in 2016 was $130 per night.
+Average hotel occupancy in San Diego is more than 70%.
+The average San Diego hotel rate in 2017 was $130 per night.
 Rates will be higher when they're near capacity and lower when they're less busy.
 Rates typically increase about 5% per year.

-- Water temperature remains near its winter lows through March and April, warming slightly in May but still too cold for all but the hardiest swimmers.
-The beach will be a better place for walking than water play.
+Water temperature remains near its winter lows through March and April, warming slightly in May but it's still too cold for all but the hardiest swimmers.
+The beach will be a better place for walking than water play until summer arrives.